 Approximately 4.6% of the residents of Rwanda are Muslims, and Sunni Islam is the most dominant form in the country.
 Hindus and Buddhists in Rwanda form a tiny minority with most adherents being foreigners working in Rwanda.
 Due to the substantial number of Christians in Rwanda, several organizations with ties to various churches operate in the country.
 Religion has played an important role in Rwanda’s history, and it was cited by the Organization of African Unity report as one of the factors that contributed to the genocide.
 The report indicated that the historical practices of Roman Catholic missionaries favouring the Tutsi over the Hutu contributed to the tribal tensions in the country.

 Festivals are an integral part of the Rwandese culture and are usually held to celebrate important occasions in society.
 One of the most important moments in Rwandese culture is the birth of a child.
 The culture dictates that a large ceremony is held to celebrate the birth and select a name.
 One of the most important events in Rwanda is Kwita Izina which is held every year around September.
-The event is usually marked at the local and the national level and is a celebration of the country's gorillas.
-Another festival is the Umuganda day which is held as national day of cleaning.
-They day is held from 8:00 to 11:00 and it is a nationwide exercise where all citizens participate in communal work.
+The event is usually marked at the local and national levels and is a celebration of the country's gorillas.
+Another festival is Umuganda Day, which is as a national day of cleaning on the last Saturday of every month.
+The day is held from 8:00 am to 11:00 pm and it is a nationwide exercise where all citizens participate in communal work.

-Data from the World Bank indicated that in 2016, 70% of Rwanda's citizens live in rural areas.
-The way of life in rural areas is significantly different from urban areas due to the influence of western culture.
+Data from the World Bank indicated that in 2016, 70% of Rwanda's citizens lived in rural areas.
+The way of life in rural areas is significantly different from urban areas, since they have not had the same influence from western culture that can be found in the cities.
 In rural areas, heavy emphasis is placed on traditional values.
 Social etiquette is expected from all the members of society regardless of where they live.
 Rwandese societies are generally regarded as some of the most polite in the world.